aidsmonger/monkeytypehack/README.md

 # Additional Requirements

-you will need an inspect importer i might make a downloadable file where you can get that automaticly, you will need one beause Monkey Type blocks the use of Inspect Console
+you will need a file that can read node.js